 Even a no-cost card with low usage is valuable for your score.

-4. Limit Loan & Credit Card Applications
+4. Restrict Loan & Credit Card Applications!

-Too many enquiries within a short time:
+Too many inquiries within a short time:

 - Signal credit desperation